 I love, love, love this one!
 It's my top favorite of them all.
 I like that there are three different ways to apply it.
 You can stitch all the way around, or just down each side.
 You can also put your words or logo on half the ribbon (you can even use both sides of the fold), then fold it in half and stitch it in a seam.
 This is my preferred method.
 It looks so professional, and I love the bright, crisp image on the white satin ribbon!

 The first thing you are going to do is design your labels in a word processing or design program.
-I used Corel Draw because it’s the program I’m most familiar with.
-You can get a free trial of this software HERE.
-You can also use Word, Publisher, Photoshop, any one will do.
-If you don’t have one, you can download one free from the Internet.
-I would recommend “Open Office” because it’s free and pretty easy to learn.
+You can also use Word, Publisher, Photoshop, anyone will do.
+If you don't have one, you can download one free from the Internet.
+I would recommend “Open Office” because it's free and pretty easy to learn.
 Very similar to Microsoft Office.
+More recently, sites like Canva have made this 10x's easier.

 When making the custom sewing labels for the iron-on method, you want them to be as close together as you can get them, but they must be even rows and columns.
 You are going to need enough room between each label to cut between them without cutting into them.
 You can see about how far apart mine are.
 You might also notice that I've mixed mine up.
 I am making personal labels for gifts I make, and professional labels for the items I make for my pattern design business, and for items the items I donate to my favorite animal rescue fundraisers.
 That is the nice thing about making them yourself, you can make them for absolutely anything you need!